PMR745/Landing-Page/README.md

 # Landing Page
-A landing page for your browser
+A landing page for your browser.

 Link:- https://pmr745.github.io/Landing-Page/